Some of you are probably wondering why you even need a garage heater in the first place.

 When you’re running a heater anywhere near people, the last thing you want is for it to get too hot to the touch.
 Whether there are pets, children or even adults, accidents do happen and someone may end up touching the sweltering heater.
 Buying a heater with a high-temperature wire guard or a cool touch surface helps avoid any accidental burns.

-Tips and Secrets to Heating your Garage Safely and Efficiently
+Tips and Secrets for Heating your Garage Safely and Efficiently

 This is why you need to take superfluous care when using your garage heater.
 Hopefully, the following tips will help you heat your workshop or garage safely and efficiently.